Events-based Area Public Consultation

 - Recognizing and engaging all members of the community as valued stakeholders

-- Informed decision makers through communication, education and responsive to community enquiries
+- Informed decision-making through communication, education and responsiveness to community enquiries

 - Being open and transparent

 - Sustainable and long-term decision making

 Visit our NEW Interactive Vulnerable Areas Mapping Application

 The Saugeen, Grey Sauble, Northern Bruce Peninsula Source Protection Region is comprised of three Source Protection Areas (SPA): Saugeen Valley SPA; Grey Sauble SPA; and Northern Bruce Peninsula SPA.

 Visit the new Source Water Protection Map now available on Ontario.caThis interactive map provides the first provincial view of the more than 970 wellhead protection areas and 150 intake protection zones within the source protection areas in Ontario.

 The text and maps from the Approved Assesssment Reports were approved by the Director, Source Protection Programs Branch, Ministry of the Environment and Climate Change on October 15, 2015.

 You can view all the Report chapters and the related maps.
 Visit the Reports page.

 The next stage of the Source Protection Planning process is the implementation of Source Protection Plans.
 Municipalities will be responsible for policies that use Part IV of the Clean Water Act.
 Duties include establishing or making arrangements for: a Risk Management office, Risk Management Official, Risk Management Inspector, risk management plans, dealing with prohibition policies and regulated activities.
 The extent of the duties are based on the number of significant drinking water threats in their municipality and the policies contained in the local Source Protection Plan.
 The Municipal link at top of page contains a guide with modules, templates and other useful items to facilitate implementation.